 Research Impact and Knowledge Exchange Competition 2018

-The winners of this year’s competition were announced at the SGSSS Collaboration Showcase held at the Scottish National Gallery on Edinburgh on 14 May.
+The winners of the 2018 competition were announced at the SGSSS Collaboration Showcase held at the Scottish National Gallery on Edinburgh on 14 May 2018.
 We were delighted to be joined by Sir John Curtice who presented prizes and certificates of commendation to the ten shortlisted projects.

-Below are the shortlisted candidates for the Research Impact and Knowledge Exchange competition 2018.
+Below are the finalists for the Research Impact and Knowledge Exchange competition 2018.
 Click on the thumbnails to view the full poster.

 Reimagining Family Group Conferencing ‘Outcomes’